Image

 Columbus Day is the only immigrant holiday.
 It is in danger of being eliminated as a result of misinformation disseminated by several vocal groups in cities and towns across the United States.
 Clearly they do not understand the discrimination they foster.
 Most recently this trend has struck New Hampshire.

-Columbus Day was founded as an apology to Italian immigrants who were victims of what is considered to be the largest lynching in American history.
-The elimination of this holiday is an insult not just to Italian Americans, but to all immigrant groups.
-Our immigrants are deeply appreciative of being in America, and this holiday has been a way for millions of American citizens to thank this great nation.
-These immigrants worked hard and educated their children with the goal of achieving the American Dream.
+As described under "About Us", Columbus Day was founded as an apology to Italian immigrants who were victims of what is considered to be the largest lynching in American history.
+Over the decades since its founding, the holiday evolved into a way for millions of American citizens - immigrants and their descendants - to express their appreciation for being in America.
+They worked hard and educated their children with the goal of achieving the American Dream.
+Columbus Day recognizes the contributions of immigrants toward the values and progress of our great nation.

 Board of Directors